huy310304/GPUMD-UVA/MgNiO/README.md

 <br><br>

-## Phase 2: Exploring Thermal Properties of MgNiO at Varied Temperatures (100K - 900K)
+## Phase 2: Exploring Thermal Properties of Mg₀.₅Ni₀.₅O at Varied Temperatures (100K - 900K)

-- After establishing that F(Å-1) = 0.00014 is the optimized force parameter at T(K) = 300K, we expanded the study to include a broader range of temperatures to understand how temperature impacts the thermal conductivity of MgNiO.
+- After establishing that F(Å-1) = 0.00014 is the optimized force parameter at T(K) = 300K, we expanded the study to include a broader range of temperatures to understand how temperature impacts the thermal conductivity of Mg₀.₅Ni₀.₅O.

 ### Hypothesized Impact of Temperature on Thermal Conductivity
 - As temperature increases, so does the amplitude of lattice vibrations within materials.
 This results in more frequent and intricate phonon scattering, which can significantly disrupt thermal energy transfer, typically reducing the material's thermal conductivity.